Myeloconis: Description

-Although the exact relationship of Myeloconis to other lichen genera is not certain, the characteristics of the fruiting bodies and their contents suggest that Myeloconis may be closely related to the genera Porina and Clathroporina in the family Trichotheliaceae.
+Although the exact relationship of Myeloconis to other lichen genera is not certain, the characteristics of the fruiting bodies and their contents suggest that Myeloconis may be closely related to the genera Porina and Clathroporina in the family Porinaceae.

 Chemistry

 The new phenalenone compound, myeloconone A2 (6,7,9-trihydroxy-3,8-dimethoxy-4-methyl-1H-phenalen-1-one), was isolated from Myeloconis erumpens.
 It is a deep yellow pigment.
 Leucomyeloconone and myelocoterpene are other lichen products found in the genus.

 Species

 Myeloconis species occur in lowland tropical forest.